Angiology and Vascular Surgery

 An aneurysm is a disease caused by destruction of structural arterial wall tissue, specially in the aorta, causing progressive dilation.
 Timely diagnosis by means of ultrasound or other imaging diagnostic techniques makes it possible to prevent an artery from breaking.

-The service teaches its speciality courses at the UAB Medical School at the Can Ruti Campus.
+The service gives classes of its specialty at the Faculty of Medicine of the UAB at the Can Ruti Campus.

 Postgraduate teaching

-The team also teaches in the Master in Surgical Nursing of the Autonomous University of Barcelona at the Sant Pau Hospital.
+The team also teaches classes in the Master's Degree in Surgical Nursing at the Autonomous University of Barcelona at the Hospital de Sant Pau.

 Contacte: cirurgiavascular.germanstrias@gencat.cat